projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  **Hypervisor** - ACPI is transparent to the Hypervisor, and has no knowledge of ACPI at all.

--  **SOS** - All ACPI resources are physically owned by SOS, and enumerates all ACPI tables and devices.
+-  **Service VM** - All ACPI resources are physically owned by Service VM, and enumerates all ACPI tables and devices.

--  **UOS** - Virtual ACPI resources, exposed by device model, are owned by UOS.
+-  **User VM** - Virtual ACPI resources, exposed by device model, are owned by User VM.

 ACPI emulation code of device model is found in ``hw/platform/acpi/acpi.c``